WebOrigami/docs/src/content/framework/intro8b.md

 <span class="tutorialStep"></span> Open one of the virtual thumbnail images to see one of the original images at a smaller size.

 As mentioned earlier, explorable graphs are lazy.
-When you write a formula to define a virtual `thumbnails` folder, no real work happens.
+When you wrote the formula to define a virtual `thumbnails` folder, no real work happened.
 When someone asks the server for a thumbnail like `/thumbnails/image1.jpg`, however, things kick into action:

 1. The server asks the `src/public` folder for the `thumbnails` subfolder.
-1. The `public` folder sees that it doesn't have a real subfolder called `thumbnails`, but _does_ have a formula for `thumbnails`, so it evaluates that formula.
+1. The `public` folder graph sees that it doesn't have a real subfolder called `thumbnails`, but _does_ have a formula for `thumbnails`, so it evaluates that formula.
 1. The formula for `thumbnails` invokes the `map()` function, which doesn't do any real work yet, but returns an explorable graph representing a virtual folder of potential, not-yet-created thumbnails.
 1. This virtual `thumbnails` folder is handed back to the server so that it can traverse further into the graph.
 1. The server asks the virtual `thumbnails` graph for `image1.jpg`.